Iush-sub/Python-Guessing_game/README.md

 ## How to Play

 1. Start the game.
+2. Choose your level.
-2. Enter a guess when prompted.
+3. Enter a guess when prompted.
-3. The game checks your answer.
+4. The game checks your answer.
-4. Points are awarded based on the number of attempts.
-5. Try to achieve the highest score possible.

 ## Project Roadmap